vsakkas/sydney.py/README.md

 ### Example

-You can Sydney.py to easily create a CLI client for Bing Chat:
+You can use Sydney.py to easily create a CLI client for Bing Chat:

 ```python
 import asyncio